Pineapple Fried Rice Recipe

 Do you love restaurant style fried rice?
 What if I told you that you can make the same at home!?
 Pineapple Fried Rice is right up your alley!

 Pineapple Fried Rice is a quick, easy weeknight meal that’s much cheaper, tastier and healthier than take-out!
 Make it a vegetarian meal or add ham.

 Fried rice is the best.
 I usually only order it out because it is time intensive, but on this date I was making a Pineapple Owl Sculpture and needed a good recipe to use up all the pineapple when Hootie (I named my owl sculpture) was through entertaining the guests.
 Pineapple Fried Rice was my answer.

-Not challenging, nor sophisticated, fried rice does require time.
-Not hands-on time, but time to have day old jasmine rice.
+Not challenging, nor sophisticated, homemade fried rice does require time.
+Not hands-on time, but time to have day old cooked rice.
 Or at the very least, cooked and then chilled.

 Restaurants might even lay the rice out at room temperture in a thin, single layer to allow air to circulate around each and every kernel.
 You can do the same thing for a quick chill.
 Just gingerly arrange your rice on a rimmed baking sheet and chill for about 1 hour.

 Ham is the protein of choice for my Pineapple Fried Rice, but it is typically seen in Polynesian culture made with SPAM.
 Just the word SPAM gets a chuckle here in the states, but in Hawaii and other locations, SPAM is an acceptable and even popular form of pork.

 SPAM Fact: There are many rumors about what SPAM stands for, but the answer is, no one really knows.
 Not even Hormel, their manufacturer.

 Really, it is the same as the pork roll we eat and love.
 For your Pineapple Fried Rice you can use ham, SPAM or nothing at all, making it a vegetarian fried rice recipe.